temet.util

 voronoiThresholdSegmentation(sP, haloID, propName, propThresh, propThreshComp)

-For all the gas cells of a given halo, identify collections which are spatially connected in the sense that they are Voronoi natural neighbors, and which satisfy a threshold criterion on a particular gas property, e.g. log(T) < 4.5.
+Identifies spatially connected collectins, in the sense that they are Voronoi natural neighbors, and which satisfy a threshold criterion on a particular gas property, e.g. log(T) < 4.5.

 test_cen()